 Encourage your leaders to lead by example.
 They should be showing your people that lunch breaks, exercise, and a clear separation between work and home life is more than encouraged – it’s essential for staying mentally and physically healthy through this difficult time.

-The NHS has released a useful set of guidelines to help workers avoid hurting their posture while working from home – share these with your employees.
+The HSE have a useful set of guidelines to help workers avoid hurting their posture while working from home – share these with your employees.
 You should also be making sure your employees have all the office equipment they need for a prolonged period of working from home.
 If they don’t, let them know how they can request items.

 Wherever possible, offering flexibility will be a great help to your employees.
 For example, would a temporary change of working hours help your employees with children juggle work and home-schooling?
 Would a change of routine, such as mixing up the weekly meeting schedule, help to freshen up the working week?
 Find out and be accommodating as much as you can.